pbower/minarrow/README.md

 ## Acknowledgments

-Special thanks to the Apache Arrow community and all contributors to the Arrow ecosystem.
-Minarrow is inspired by the excellent work and standards established by these projects.
+Special thanks to the `Apache Arrow` community and all contributors to the Arrow ecosystem.
+Special call out also to `Arrow2` and `Polars`.
+Minarrow is inspired by the consistently great work and standards driven by these projects.

 ## Feedback